dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Dusk VM

-[Dusk VM](/learn/deep-dive/dusk-vm) (previously Piecrust) is general purpose virtual machine developed by Dusk that runs WASM smart contracts and manages their memory.
+[Dusk VM](/learn/deep-dive/dusk-vm) is general purpose virtual machine developed by Dusk that runs WASM smart contracts and manages their memory.

 #### Hyperstaking